 CLEAR Plus is our consumer aviation subscription service, which enables access to predictable and fast experiences through dedicated entry lanes in airport security checkpoints across the nation as well as our broader network.
 With CLEAR Plus, members use our touchless biometric verification technology to validate their identity and travel credentials.
-Our team of hospitality and security focused ambassadors help bring our technology to life by delivering a frictionless journey alongside excellent service.
-Excluding promotional offers and discounts, CLEAR Plus retails for \$179 per year per member and is billed upfront.
-We offer free trials in-airport and online and promotional pricing to select partners including Delta Air Lines and United Airlines frequent fliers, as well as a family plan for up to three household members at an additional \$50 per year per additional family member.
+CLEAR Plus retails for \$179 per year per member and is billed upfront.
+We offer free trials in-airport and online and promotional pricing to select partners, including Delta Air Lines and United Airlines frequent fliers, as well as a family plan for up to three household members at an additional \$50 per year per family member.
 Through our partnership with American Express, eligible cardmembers receive statement credits for all or a portion of their CLEAR Plus membership.
 We also offer discounted military, government and student pricing and children under 18 can use CLEAR Plus for free with an adult member.

 Our partners typically pay us based on the number of members or transaction volume.
-While contract structure may vary by use case in the future, these deals are typically multi-year, recurring contracts that drive revenue primarily through transaction fees charged either per member, per use or per user over a predefined time period.
+While contract structure may vary by use case in the future, these deals are typically multi-year, recurring contracts that drive revenue primarily through transaction fees charged either per member, per use or per member over a predefined time period.
 In addition, they may also include one-time implementation fees, licensing fees, hardware-leasing fees or incremental transaction fees.
+Revenues from our partners, and the percentage of our total revenue derived from these partners, have historically been immaterial.
 Although platform members may not contribute directly to our revenues, they are valuable to our platform as they indirectly contribute to revenues and drive new partners to CLEAR.

-In January 2020, we were selected by TSA as an awardee in the TSA Biometric PreCheck [®] Expansion Services and Vetting Program.
-As part of this 10 year agreement, we will leverage our marketing expertise, operational footprint and ambassador network to handle subscription renewal processing and new enrollments for the TSA PreCheck[®] program, as well as offer a CLEAR/TSA PreCheck[®] bundled subscription for customers who are new to both CLEAR and to TSA PreCheck [®].
-We will provide the ability to renew TSA PreCheck[®] memberships on our website and complete new enrollments in-airport through our ambassador network.
+In January 2020, we were selected by TSA as an awardee in the TSA Biometric PreCheck ® Expansion Services and Vetting Program.
+As part of our agreement with TSA, we will leverage our marketing expertise, operational footprint and ambassador network to handle subscription renewal processing and new enrollments for the TSA PreCheck ® program, as well as offer a CLEAR/TSA PreCheck ® bundled subscription for customers who are new to both CLEAR and to TSA PreCheck ®.
+We will provide the ability to renew TSA PreCheck ® memberships on our website and complete new enrollments in-airport through our ambassador network.

 The TSA program is expected to launch in the second half of 2021 and will represent a new source of revenue and members.
-We believe that approximately 66% of our CLEAR Plus members are active TSA PreCheck[®] subscribers, and that there is a significant opportunity for us to process their TSA

-PreCheck[®] membership renewals.
-In addition, we believe we can add a large number of new TSA PreCheck[®] subscribers for TSA.
-After a new TSA PreCheck[®] customer is enrolled or renewed, we will offer the customer an opportunity to enroll in CLEAR on an opt-in basis.
-We believe CLEAR Plus and TSA PreCheck[®] are highly complementary services and this is a relevant channel to showcase not only the TSA PreCheck[®] value proposition, but also the power of the combination and the extension of a holistic home to gate travel journey.
+We believe that approximately 66% of our CLEAR Plus members are active TSA PreCheck® subscribers, and that there is a significant opportunity for us to process their TSA PreCheck® membership renewals.
+In addition, we believe we can add a large number of new TSA PreCheck® subscribers for TSA.
+After a new TSA PreCheck® customer is enrolled or renewed, we will offer the customer an opportunity to enroll in CLEAR on an opt-in basis.
+We believe CLEAR Plus and TSA PreCheck® are highly complementary services and this is a relevant channel to showcase not only the TSA PreCheck® value proposition, but also the power of the combination and the extension of a holistic home to gate travel journey.
 The partnership does not extend to performing physical security screening, which will continue to be operated by TSA.